Energy and Climate Change

 Owen Lewis, Emeritus Professor of Architectural Science, UCD, and former Chair of SEAI

-The Institute’s Climate and Environment Group monitors and analyses climate change and environmental policy at the international, European and national level and its strategic implications for Ireland and Europe.
+The Institute’s Energy and Climate Change monitors and analyses climate change and environmental policy at the international, European and national level and its strategic implications for Ireland and Europe.
 Since its establishment, the Group has undertaken a number of extensive research projects, which have contributed to the debate around climate and environmental policy in Ireland.

 The policy priorities for this group in 2016 fall under the overarching theme of sustainability.
 They are: Sustainable Cities and Transport; Business, Finance and Climate Change; and the Implementation of COP 21.
 Since 2015 the IIEA also runs a major project on Climate-Smart Agriculture